-In addition, it is recommended that the Contracting Parties rely on the classification scheme on chl-a concentration ( $\mu g/l$ ) developed by MEDGIG as an assessment method that is easily applicable by all Mediterranean countries, based on the indicative thresholds and reference values adopted therein (see Table 2).
+In addition, it is recommended that the Contracting Parties rely on the classification scheme on chl-a concentration (μ g/l) developed by MEDGIG as an assessment method that is easily applicable by all Mediterranean countries, based on the indicative thresholds and reference values adopted therein (see Table 2).
 In this context, regarding the definition of sub-regional thresholds for chlorophyll-a, water typology is very important for further development of classification schemes of a certain area.
 This context, regarding the definition of sub-regional thresholds for chlorophyll a water typology, is very important for further development of classification schemes of a certain area.

 The assessment methodology is well developed in the Integrated Monitoring and Assessment Guidance for eutrophication.
 Taking into account sub-regional differences, UNEP/MAP is going to develop eutrophication common indicator based assessment fact sheets during the initial phase of IMAP, based on the assessment specifics described in the Integrated Monitoring and Assessment Guidance.
+The final report of the Informal Online working group on eutrophication (UNEP((DEPI)/MED WG.420/Inf.11) contains assessment criteria regarding eutrophication which are presented in Appendix 2 of this document.